 The 2-component solution collectively explained 55.0% of the total variance.
 Component 1 (Table 2) had an eigenvalue of 3.72, explained 37.22% of the variance, and was characterized by moderate to high loadings (>|0.45|) on behaviors related to social affiliation (e.g. proximity, social foraging, food sharing, and grooming).
 Component 2 (Table 2) had an eigenvalue of 1.78, explained 17.8% of the variance, and was characterized by high loadings (>|0.869|) from agonistic behaviors, i.e. conflict and conflict symmetry.
-Correlations between these two components were only weakly correlated (r = -0.072).
+Loadings between these two components were weakly correlated (r = -0.072), indicating discrete components with very little overlap.

 The 3-component solution had eigenvalues over 1.0, and explained 67.32% of the total variance.
-The first component was moderately correlated with the second component (r=0.493), and weakly correlated with the third component (r=-0.106).
-The second component was weakly correlated with the third component (r=0.01).
-Component 1 (Table 2) had an eigenvalue of 2.56, explained 25.6% of the variance, and was characterized by moderate to high loadings (>0.4) by behaviors reflecting the importance of the relationship in terms of social affiliation (i.e. proximity, social foraging) and direct benefits gained from this affiliation (i.e. grooming, grooming symmetry, coalitions).
-Component 2 (Table 2) had an eigenvalue of 2.45, explained 24.48% of the variance, and was characterized by moderate to high loadings (>0.4) from behaviors related to tolerance to approaches (avoid-stay symmetry), tolerance at feeding sites (social foraging, food sharing, food sharing symmetry), and coalitionary support.
-Component 3 (Table 2) had an eigenvector of 1.72, explained 17.24% of the variance, and was characterized by high loadings (>0.89) from behaviors indicating a lack of stability or predictability in the relationship (i.e. conflict and conflict symmetry).
+Component 1 (Table 2) had an eigenvalue of 2.56, explained 25.6% of the variance, and was characterized by moderate to high loadings (>|0.4|) by behaviors reflecting the importance of the relationship in terms of social affiliation (i.e. proximity, social foraging) and direct benefits gained from this affiliation (i.e. grooming, grooming symmetry, coalitions).
+Component 2 (Table 2) had an eigenvalue of 2.45, explained 24.48% of the variance, and was characterized by moderate to high loadings (>|0.4|) from behaviors related to tolerance to approaches (avoid-stay symmetry), tolerance at feeding sites (social foraging, food sharing, food sharing symmetry), and coalitionary support.
+Component 3 (Table 2) had an eigenvector of 1.72, explained 17.24% of the variance, and was characterized by high loadings (>|0.89|) from behaviors indicating a lack of stability or predictability in the relationship (i.e. conflict and conflict symmetry).
+The first component was moderately correlated with the second component (r=0.493), indicating that the item loadings from both components overlapped to a considerable degree.
+The first component was weakly correlated with the third component (r=-0.106), and the second component was weakly correlated with the third component (r=0.01), indicating discrete components with very little overlap in item loadings.

-To assess the internal consistency of the solutions, we applied ωh to both the 2 and 3 component solutions (Dunn et al. 2014).
-For the 2 component solution, ωh = 0.08, which suggests that there were no large effects left unaccounted for by missing latent variables (e.g. a third component, cf. Cords and Aureli 2000).
+To assess the internal consistency of the solutions,i.e. the degree to which items within components are “redundant” to the overall solution (MacDonald 1999), we applied ωh to both the 2 and 3 component solutions (Dunn et al. 2014).
+For the 2 component solution, ωh = 0.08, which suggests that there were no large effects left unaccounted for by missing latent variables (e.g. a third component).
 On the other hand, for the 3 component model, ωh = 0.64.
-An ωh of this magnitude suggests that a single-level 3 component structure alone does not adequately model the data, and points towards there being an additional, general latent variable (e.g. a combination of two of the extracted constructs).
+An ωh of this magnitude suggests that a single-level 3 component structure alone does not adequately model the data, and points towards there being an additional, general latent variable, e.g. a combination of two of the extracted constructs.

 Discussion

+PCA solutions derived from each extraction method